Derkades/WebApp/README.md

 - Hotkeys for most common actions
 - No JavaScript or CSS frameworks, the web interface makes no requests to third party domains
 - Audio is RMS-normalized and silence is trimmed from the start and end
+- File browser to download, upload, rename and delete files

 ## Security notice